 Mr. Duke is a leading authority in the areas of international infrastructure financing and international public finance for Sovereigns and public sector markets.
 He is widely recognized as an industry leader in the use of private sector capital to achieve public policy objectives related to economic development and infrastructure development by the public sector internationally across developed and emerging markets.

 Mr. Duke is a life time investment banker, financial executive, policy maker and hands-on CEO, active in the company’s most important transactions, assignments and client relationships.
 He routinely advises heads of state such as Presidents, Prime Ministers, Finance Ministers, Central Banks, Secretaries of State and global financial CEO’s on monetary and economic issues as well as related geopolitical policy.
 Mr. Duke has also participated in numerous G2G negotiations, trade delegations, foreign direct Investment matters and economic policy matters.

 During his tenure at National Standard, he has developed proprietary financial products that have helped the company become a participant in global sovereign and infrastructure debt finance.
 He began his career working in structured finance and project finance in the United States, China and other parts of Asia.
-Prior to joining National Standard, Russell was a Director and Board Member of a European family office based in Zurich, Switzerland for one of Europe’s most notable families in addition he served for six years as President of a merchant bank, specializing in structured finance, lease finance and project finance of real estate and energy related infrastructure assets.
-Mr. Duke was also Chief Financial Officer and Vice President of Investor Relations of a trade finance financial services company that facilitated export and import financial transactions.
+Prior to joining National Standard, Russell was a Director and Board Member of a European family office based in Zurich, Switzerland for one of Europe’s most notable families in addition he served for six years as Managing Partner of a merchant bank, specializing in structured finance, lease finance and project finance of real estate and energy related infrastructure assets with a focus on the United States and Asia markets.

 Hugo Barreca is Chief Financial Officer of National Standard Finance and is a member of the Management Committee.
 In additional to Mr. Barreca’s role as CFO, he is a leader in the company’s government policy practice.
 In this capacity, Mr. Barreca works with our policy advisors to create and implement various types of economic, social and infrastructure policy plans for our government clients.